lgalke/mpd-aae-recommender/README.md

 ## Steps to learn and apply a model to the challenge test set

+After cloning the repository it takes only very few action to apply our approach.
+The current working directory is assumed to be the present git repository.

 1. Setup virtual environment and install all dependencies

 ```sh